Approximate Newton policy gradient algorithms: Numerical results

-In the numerical experiment, we implement \Cref{alg:quasi} with the KL divergence, the reverse KL divergence, the Hellinger divergence and the $\alpha$-divergence with $\alpha=-3$.
-We set the initial policy as the uniform policy, the convergence threshold as $\epsilon = 10^{-12}$ and the learning rate $\eta$ as $1$.
+In the numerical experiment, we implement \Cref{alg:quasi} with the KL divergence, the reverse KL divergence, the Hellinger divergence, and the $\alpha$-divergence with $\alpha=-3$.
+We set the initial policy as the uniform policy, the convergence threshold as $\epsilon_{\text{tol}} = 10^{-12}$, and the learning rate $\eta$ as $1$.
 All the tests end up with fast convergence as shown in \Cref{fig:real}, where logarithmic scale is used for the vertical axis.
-More specifically, the quasi-Newton algorithm using the KL divergence, the reverse KL divergence, the Hellinger divergence and the $\alpha$-divergence with $\alpha=-3$ converge in $6, 6, 6, 5$ iterations, respectively.
-It is worth noticing that even though the size of the state space $S$ here is some magnitudes larger than the examples in \cref{sec:exptoy}, the number of quasi-Newton iterations used is about the same.
+More specifically, the approximate Newton algorithm using the KL divergence, the reverse KL divergence, the Hellinger divergence, and the $\alpha$-divergence with $\alpha=-3$ converge in $6, 6, 6, 5$ iterations, respectively.
+It is worth noticing that even though the size of the state space $S$ here is some magnitudes larger than the examples in \cref{sec:exptoy}, the number of approximate Newton iterations used is about the same.
 The comparison with GPMD and PMD is not given for this example since they are intractable to implement due to the high computational cost caused by the large MDP model.

 In \Cref{table:BiCGSTAB}, we report the number of BiCGSTAB steps used in the algorithm.
-In each quasi-Newton iteration, less than $20$ BiCGSTAB steps are used in order to find $v_\pi$.
-For all the $4$ regularizers used here, altogether only about $100$ BiCGSTAB steps are needed in the whole training process, thanks to the fast convergence of the quasi-Newton method.
+In each approximate Newton iteration, less than $20$ BiCGSTAB steps are used in order to find $v_\pi$.
+For all four regularizers used here, altogether only about $100$ BiCGSTAB steps are needed in the whole training process, thanks to the fast convergence of the approximate Newton method.
 As a comparison, the regularized value iteration (a special case for the method in \cite{geist2019theory}) typically needs thousands of matrix-vector multiplication with the MDP transition matrix, since its convergence rate is $O(\gamma^T)$.

 As in the previous numerical example, in \Cref{fig:modelreal_KL}, \Cref{fig:modelreal_rKL}, \Cref{fig:modelreal_Hellinger} and \Cref{fig:modelreal_alpha} we verify the quadratic convergence by comparing the plot of $\log\left|\log\|\pi-\pi^*\|\right|$ with a green reference line through the origin with slope $\log2$.
 As the convergence curves are approximately parallel to the reference lines, this verifies that the proposed algorithm converges quadratically with all the regularizations in this example as well.